 visitors and guests are welcome.
 Refreshments will be served.

-Meetings are normally held the first Tuesday of each month
+Meetings are normally held the second Saturday of each month

 except no meeting during Oshkosh week.
 Regular meeting place: the WAEC